 Luis Torres is a Puerto Rican boxing fan/writer.
 He is the founder and editor in chief of Revista La Pelea, a boxing magazine published in Puerto Rico.
 Luis is a former amateur boxer and a contributor for many boxing websites both in Spanish and English languages since 2007.
 He is one of the board’s social media managers.

 Paul Upham, of New South Wales, Australia, is a television studio boxing analyst for Fox Sports News.
 He has appeared live on air as a boxing commentator for Main Event, Sky Channel, Sky News Australia, SBS television, Radio 2UE Sydney, Radio SEN Melbourne, Radio ABC, and Gadigal Koori Radio.
 He emceed the Australian Boxing Hall of Fame from 2006 to 2010 and was the host of the Kostya Tszyu Live Stage Show, which performed around Australia.
 Upham is also a former columnist for The Fist magazine and content editor for SecondsOut, a member of the Boxing Writers Association of America and The Ring’s World Ratings Panel, and the author of three books: Australian Boxing Almanac (2005), Something Worth Fighting For (2007), and Undisputed: A Golden Era in Australian Boxing (2010).

-Steve Zemach is a boxing writer and sports radio producer based in Miami, Florida.
+Steve Zemach is a boxing writer and sports radio host based in Ft Lauderdale, Florida.
 He contributes to The Queensberry Rules and has covered boxing since 2006.
-Zemach is the senior producer for the Sid Rosenberg show, a major radio show known for placing a strong emphasis on boxing.
+Zemach is a co-host on the Raineri and Zemach morning show, a radio show known for placing a emphasis on boxing.